How to Create Catchy Flat Illustration: Tips and Tricks

 Having decided on the composition, imagine how the scene would look from different angles: in the perspective with the third convergence point, through a fish-eye lens, from a 3-year-old’ viewpoint or in contrary how a super-tall basketball player would see it.
 This trick will help you to understand which of the angles will be the most beneficial for the goal and message of the illustration.

-Use colors strengthening the idea
+Use colors to strengthen the idea

 The thoughtfully selected color palette will help to strengthen the idea and message, it will set the appropriate mood and put accents on what is major.
 Keep up the tone contrast of all the composition: to check the correctness of the chosen tones, view the illustration in black-and-white mode – it should stay contrast and well-read.